shangqing-liu/shangqing-liu.github.io/_pages/about.md

 analyze code pre-trained models in learning syntax and semantics (TOSEM 2024).
 We propose to enhance the robustness of code pre-trained models by contrastive learning (ICSE 2023).
 Some attack approaches are proposed to attack code pre-trained models(ACL 2023, EMNLP 2023).
 In addition, we propose some retrieval-based approaches to enhanced code pre-trained models (ASE 2023 <span style="color:red">*Distinguished Paper Award*</span>, ISSTA 2024).
 We also expore some studies to integret LLMs in SE for example an empirical study to compare ChatGPT with code pre-trained models for code refinement (ICSE 2024).

 <strong>Software Repository Mining</strong>.
 We design several tools for GitHub commits to facilitate SE development such as commit message generation (TSE 2020), security patch identification (TOSEM 2021, TDSC 2022).
-We propose a large-scale pre-trained model CommitBART (TOSEM 2024) to support commit-related classification and generation tasks.
+We propose a large-scale pre-trained model CommitBART (TOSEM 2024) to support commit-related classification and generation tasks. -->

 News
 ======
 *  (10/2024) Our paper “SpecGen: Automated Generation of Formal Program Specifications via Large Language Models” is accepted by ICSE25.
-*  (08/2024) Congrats to my wife [Prof. Han](https://radio.seu.edu.cn/2023/1025/c19938a469679/page.htm) at SouthEast University for receiving the National Science Foundation of China for Excellent Young Scholars (国家优青).
+*  (08/2024) Congrats to my dear wife [Prof. Han](https://radio.seu.edu.cn/2023/1025/c19938a469679/page.htm) at SouthEast University for receiving the National Science Foundation of China for Excellent Young Scholars (国家优青).
 Welcome collaboration!
 *  (08/2024) Two papers are accepted by ASE24.
 *  (07/2024) Our paper “RATCHET: Retrieval Augmented Transformer for Program Repair” is accepted by ISSRE24.
 *  (07/2024) Our paper “Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications” is accepted by ICSE25.